 While this still doesn’t address most of my questions, I appreciate that PETA made any attempt at reply.

 As I said on the PETA page: “Do I think PETA is 100 percent evil?
 Absolutely not….
 Some of what they do is great.”
 I disagree with a lot of what they do, but that doesn’t mean they don’t do anything good.
-They do.
+They do, but it seems that most of their budget goes toward what actual animal lovers would consider good use.